MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 Install the Windows 10, version 1903 SDK (or a later release).
 Then, package your application in an MSIX package by adding a [Windows Application Packaging Project](https:/docs.microsoft.com/windows/msix/desktop/desktop-to-uwp-packaging-dot-net) to your solution and adding a reference to your WPF or Windows Forms project.

-#### Option 2: Set the maxversiontested value in your assembly manifest
+#### Option 2: Set the maxversiontested value in your application manifest

 If you don't want to package your application in an MSIX package, you can add an [application manifest](https://docs.microsoft.com/windows/desktop/SbsCs/application-manifests) to your project and add the **maxversiontested** element to the manifest to specify that your application is compatible with Windows 10, version 1903 or later.

 1. If you don't already have an application manifest in your project, add a new XML file to your project and name it **app.manifest**.
 For a WPF or Windows Forms application, make sure you also assign the **Manifest** property to **.app.manifest** in the **Application** page of your [project properties](https://docs.microsoft.com/visualstudio/ide/reference/application-page-project-designer-csharp?view=vs-2019#resources).

 2. In your application manifest, include the **compatibility** element and the child elements shown in the following example.
 Replace the **Id** attribute of the **maxversiontested** element with the version number of Windows 10 you are targeting (this must be Windows 10, version 1903 or a later release).

     ```xml